fleetdm/fleet/handbook/engineering/tuf.md

 4. The Releaser copies the `keys` directory to a USB drive, and deletes the `keys` directory from their local hard drive.

-5. The Releaser send the `staged/root.json` to the Root role for signing.
-Note this file is safe to share and is publically available.
+5. The Releaser sends the `staged/root.json` to the Root role for signing.
+Note this file is safe to share and is publicly available.

 6. The Root role receives the `staged/root.json` file and copies it to a USB drive.